 Symptoms of Neurological Disorders in Cats

-A large range of symptoms can accompany a neurological disease.
+A large range of symptoms can accompany a neurological disease, depending on the lesion's location and cause.
 However, a cat can't tell you if she's dizzy, disoriented, or depressed, so looking for physical representations of distress is crucial in diagnosis.
-First, there are obvious symptoms like seizures, sudden blindness, an inability to walk or walking with a drunken gait (ataxia), or even full paralysis of the face, limbs, or body.
+First, there are obvious symptoms like seizures, sudden blindness, an inability to walk or walking with a drunken gait (ataxia), or even partial or full paralysis of the face or limb(s).
 Things like muscle twitching or tremors may be harder to spot and might require spending some quiet time studying your feline friend.
-Take note if your cat is acting disoriented or confused, has abnormally rapid eye movements (nystagmus), or starts walking in circles, as this could be a sign of something serious.
+Take note if your cat is acting disoriented or confused, has abnormally rapid eye movements (nystagmus), has a head tilt, or starts walking in circles, as this could be a sign of something serious.
 And if you notice any of these signs, call your veterinarian to schedule an immediate examination.

 Diagnosing Neurological Disorders in Cats

-A complete neurological evaluation must be conducted at a vets office.
+A complete neurological evaluation must be conducted at a vet's office.
 First, your veterinarian will ask about your cat's medical history.
-Then, he will perform a comprehensive physical examination.
+Then, he/she will perform a comprehensive physical examination.
 This includes checking your cat's reflexes, inspecting its eyes, and assessing its pain.
-In many cases, the vet will also want to watch your cat walk or move around.
+In many cases, the vet will also want to watch your cat move around.

-Your vet may recommend additional diagnostics, like lab work, based on the outcome of the examination.
-A complete blood count, blood chemistry, and urinalysis may be ordered, and a thyroid test will rule out feline hyperthyroidism, which can sometimes present itself with neurological signs.
-Your vet may want to check for high blood pressure, too, as this can also affect the central nervous system.
+Your vet may recommend additional diagnostics, like lab work, based on the outcome of the physical examination.
+A complete blood count, blood chemistry, and urinalysis may be ordered, and a thyroid test can rule out feline hyperthyroidism, which can sometimes present itself with mild neurological signs.
+Your vet may want to check for high blood pressure, too.